shahincodev/Software-AI-Persian/docs/DOCUMENTATION_AUDIT_REPORT.md

 ---

-## 📝 Recommendations
+## ðŸ“ Recommendations

 ### Completed
-1. ✅ All "WinAuto" references replaced with "Week 2"
+1. âœ… All "WinAuto" references replaced with "Week 2"
-2. ✅ All file names updated to reflect correct phase naming
+2. âœ… All file names updated to reflect correct phase naming
-3. ✅ All dates corrected to accurate timeline
+3. âœ… All dates corrected to accurate timeline
-4. ✅ All progress markers updated to reflect current status
+4. âœ… All progress markers updated to reflect current status
-5. ✅ All documentation cross-references verified and fixed
+5. âœ… All documentation cross-references verified and fixed

 ### Future Prevention
 1. **Naming Convention**: Always use official phase names (Week 1, Week 2, etc.) - never temporary codenames